Mixed Diffusion for 3D Indoor Scene Synthesis: Related Works

-\myParagraph{Diffusion Models for Layout Synthesis} Very recently, diffusion models became popular for layout synthesis, including document layout generation~\cite{Inoue23cvpr-LayoutDM, He23arixiv-layoutGeneration}, 3D scene synthesis~\cite{Tang24cvpr-DiffuScene}, furniture re-arrangement~\cite{Wei23cvpr-LEGONet, Tang24cvpr-DiffuScene}, graph-conditioned 3D layout generation~\cite{Zhai23arxiv-CommonScenes,Lin24iclr-insturctScene}, and text conditioned scene synthesis~\cite{Feng23neurips-LayoutGPT}.
+\myParagraph{Diffusion Models for Layout Synthesis} Very recently, diffusion models became popular for layout synthesis, including document layout generation~\cite{Inoue23cvpr-LayoutDM, He23arixiv-layoutGeneration}, 3D scene synthesis~\cite{Tang24cvpr-DiffuScene}, furniture re-arrangement~\cite{Wei23cvpr-LEGONet, Tang24cvpr-DiffuScene}, graph-conditioned 3D layout generation~\cite{Zhai23arxiv-CommonScenes, Zhai24eccv-EchoScene}, text conditioned scene synthesis~\cite{Lin24iclr-insturctScene, Fridman23neurips-SceneScape, Gao24cvpr-GraphDreamer}, and 3D scene mesh generation~\cite{Wu24tog-BlockFusion, Meng24arxiv-LT3SD}.
 LayoutDM~\cite{Inoue23cvpr-LayoutDM} applies diffusion models in discrete state space.
-After discretizing position and size to a fixed number of bins, they use the discrete corruption process by VQ-Diffusion~\cite{Gu22cvpr-VQ-Diffusion} to train the reverse transformer network for predicting category, position, and size for document layout generation.
-Most related to ours, DiffuScene~\cite{Tang24cvpr-DiffuScene} predicts 3D scene layout using DDPM after converting semantic labels to one-hot encodings to allow joint diffusion with geometric attributes in the continuous domain.
-In contrast, our diffusion model works directly on the mixed discrete-continuous domains.
-Moreover, we design a novel corruption-and-masking strategy for reverse diffusion under partial object constraints, without the need to re-train any models.
+After discretizing position and size to a fixed number of bins, it uses the discrete corruption process by VQ-Diffusion~\cite{Gu22cvpr-VQ-Diffusion} to train the reverse transformer network to predict category, position, and size for document layout generation.
+Most related to ours, DiffuScene~\cite{Tang24cvpr-DiffuScene} predicts 3D scene layouts using DDPM after converting semantic labels to one-hot encodings, allowing joint diffusion with geometric attributes in the continuous domain.
+In contrast, our model operates on mixed discrete-continuous domains, leading to more realistic scene layouts and increased robustness.
+Note that DiffuScene includes a simple demonstration of text-conditioned scene synthesis with a pretrained text parser.
+However, since we focus on joint semantic and geometric prediction, this line of work~\cite{Feng23neurips-LayoutGPT, Lin24iclr-insturctScene, Schult24cvpr-ControlRoom3D, Hollein23iccv-Text2Room} is not directly comparable to ours.